ot0tot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/JHEMCU-GSF405A-RX2/readme.md

 ## Motor Output

 The built-in ESC is mapped to motor outputs 1-4.
-Bidirectional DShot is supported (requires flashing the ESC to a BLHeli_S version that supports bdshot, such as [Bluejay](esc-configurator.com)).
+Bidirectional DShot is supported (requires flashing the ESC to a BLHeli_S version that supports bdshot, such as Bluejay [esc-configurator.com](https://esc-configurator.com/)).

 ## Battery Monitoring

-The board has a built-in voltage and current sensors.
+The board has built-in voltage and current sensors.

 The correct battery setting parameters are: